SPGryphons/GryphonCTF2017-Challenges/challenges/misc/Where_Am_I/README.md

 ## Question Text

-This strange thing seems to be hiding something...
+I was out at sea when i found this... it seems to be hiding something...

 Created by paux